kadable/kadable/README.md

 ### Hello!
-I'm kadable and I make games in pygame and am currently learning web dev (HTML, CSS, Javascript).
-I've also used PICO-8 and Gamemaker Studio 2.
+I'm kadable and I make games and other software!
 <!--
 **kadable/kadable** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.